dscoduc/PowerShellOnlineSigningService/ReadMe2.md

 7. Click OK to save and close the delegation window

 ## Manual signing of PowerShell Scripts
 The following section describes the manual way to sign a PowerShell Script.
-* **NOTE:** This section assumes that a signing certificate has already been installed on the computer and the script path is C:\scripts\MyScript.ps1.
+This section assumes that a signing certificate has already been installed on the computer and the script path is C:\scripts\MyScript.ps1.

 1. Launch an elevated PowerShell console
 2. Map script to variable with **$file = "C:\scripts\MyScript.ps1"**
 3. Locate signing certificate with **$cert = Get-ChildItem cert:\CurrentUser\My -CodeSigningCert**